webplatform/docs/tutorials/css_transitions/index.md

 allows you to create your own custom curve and the see the result applied to various animations.

+The previous example of the two-stage expanding panel can be modified which a sequence of custom '''cubic-bezier()''' functions:

  transition-timing-function : cubic-bezier(0.4, 0, 1, 0.4), cubic-bezier(0, 0.4, 0.4, 1);

+The first transition starts out slowly, then comes to an abrupt stop.
+The second starts just as abruptly, but ends slowly.
+The overall sequence resembles a single '''ease-in-out''' transition:

 [[Image:transit_custom.png]]